spiders

 Family funnel-web spiders(Agelenidae)

-The Tegenaria atrica (like the other species) has no markings on the gray-brown legs.
+The giant house spider therefore has no markings on its gray-brown legs.
 It lives in and near houses.
-In other countries it is living at cliffs, under rocks or in caves.
-They make a horizontal, dense funnel web.
+In other countries it lives near rock walls.

 Family six-eyed spiders (Segestriidae).